pytorch/ios-demo-app/README.md

 ```
 Now it's time to open the `HelloWorld.xcworkspace` in XCode, select an iOS simulator and launch it (cmd + R).

-If everything works well, we should see a wolf picture on the simulator screen along with the prediction result.
+If everything works well, we should see a wolf picture on the simulator screen along with the prediction results.

 ### PyTorch demo app

 For more complex use cases, we recommend to check out the PyTorch demo application.
 The demo app contains two showcases.
 A camera app that runs a quantized model to predict the images coming from device’s rear-facing camera in real time.
-And a text-based app that uses a self-trained NLP model to predict the topic from the input string.
+And a text classsification app that uses an NLP model to predict the topic from the input string.